justinrgarrard/world-of-naevis.net/docs/game_mastering/combat/mooks.md

 #### Running Mooks

-* **Shared Initiative**: Mooks form groups of three and share initiative.
-There should never be more groups of mooks than players.
+* **Shared Initiative**: Mooks form groups of three and share initiatives.
+You might consider assigning (rather rolling) initiatives such that no more than one group of mooks acts between player turns.

 * **Attacking**: All Mooks in a group target the same creature when attacking.
 Roll for each Mook (d20 + 0), then multiply the number of successes by 4 to get the damage.
 (Don't roll individual damage for Mooks).

 * **Defending**: A successful hit incapacitates a Mook.
 A critical hit incapacitates two Mooks.
+Damaged groups will attempt to reform full groups by merging with other damaged groups.

 * **Morale**: If they appear to be losing the fight, most Mooks will retreat.